 Choosing software with jQuery features

-Unless you’re going to code your own jQuery flipbook, the the first thing you’ll need to do is choose a software package that comes with animation features.
-All flipbook makers will animate the turning of your pages automatically, but we want to take that extra step today and animations to the pages themselves.
+The first thing you’ll need to do is choose a software package that comes with animation features.
+All flipbook makers will animate the turning of your pages automatically.
+But we want to take that extra step today and animations to the pages themselves.

 If you want a visual look at how Fliphtml5 animations work, you can take a look at this video: